Teichlab/celltypist_wiki/README.md

 ## Images
 Images are in `images/*.png`.
 White background, 842 x 736 (pixels).
-Correspondence between cell type names and images is in `images/celltype_to_image.csv`.
+Correspondence between cell type names and images for a given atlas is in `atlases/an_atlas_name/tables/celltype_to_image.csv`.

 ## Other tables
 `tables/Basic_celltype_information.xlsx`: free text of basic cell type information.